bharatsonwane/team-orbit/frontend/docs/development/DEVELOPMENT.md

 # Development Guide

-This document provides guidelines and best practices for developing the Lokvani frontend application.
+This document provides guidelines and best practices for developing the TeamOrbit frontend application.

 ## 🏗️ Architecture Overview